ProgerXP/Notepad2e/README.md

 Now whenever Windows needs to launch `Notepad.exe` it will launch the EXE you have specified instead.

+To undo, replace last line above with `"Debugger"=-` and import the key.

 ## INI File Location
 *This describes the algorithm used in *Notepad2* and this fork.
 The process is fully Unicode-safe.*